da4all/da4all.github.io/_showcase/c19vseducation.md

 group_rank: 2

 title: Covid-19 Versus Education
-description: This essay questions how the covid-19 pandemic impacted education.

 teaser: >
   This would theoretically be a "teaser" paragraph explaining what the student project is about.<br><br>